kamilfranek/kamilfranek.github.io/_posts/2018-06-06-how-can-census-data-help-you-to-evaluate-business-potential.md

 With the exception of a higher share of unemployed in Ústí nad Labem, it looks like our original simplified advice that more people mean more customers was roughly right.
 But be careful that this cant’be generalized and we looked only top 10 cities.
 The Czech Republic is also extremely small and homogenous country so this might be relevant somewhere else.

-Let’s look at the same data differently as % of the total populations, because chart above might be hiding some structural differences between cities.
+Let’s look at the same data differently as % of the total population, because chart above might be hiding some structural differences between cities.

 <figure>
     <a href="/assets/images/population_top10_activity_shares.png"><img src="/assets/images/population_top10_activity_shares.png" alt="How Economic Activity of the Top 10 Czech Cities Differs?"></a>
     <figcaption></figcaption>
 </figure>

-In the chart above you can see that it is not only Ustí nad Labem that stands out but also Ostrava.
+You can see that it is not only Ustí nad Labem that stands out but also Ostrava.
 Both of these cities have a significantly higher share of unemployed people offset by lower share of the self-employed and employed population.
 The rest looks roughly homogenous except the capital Praha, with a high share of self-employed and lower unemployment.

 Detail split by age structure below is pretty similar across cities, but if you focus on Ústi and Ostrava again you can spot slightly higher share of young people below 19-year-old.
 This is strongly connected to a higher share of unemployment we showed before.
 A segment of young people below 19 years usually has quite higher unemployment rate than is the population average.